ANALYSIS

 Editorial illustration for: New York City Public Hospitals Drop Palantir Contract Amid Growing Data Privacy Concerns

 New York City’s public hospital system, the largest municipal healthcare provider in the United States, announced it will not renew its contract with Palantir Technologies when the agreement expires in October 2026.
-NYC Health + Hospitals president Dr. Mitchell Katz testified before the city council that the contract was always intended to be short-term and focused on recovering money for insurance claims.
+NYC Health + Hospitals president and CEO Dr. Mitchell Katz testified before the New York City Council on March 16 that the hospital system’s relationship with Palantir would end.
+The Intercept reported on the contract termination following its earlier investigation that exposed the deal.

-The decision comes as Palantir faces parallel scrutiny in the United Kingdom over its 330 million pound agreement with the National Health Service.
-A March 12 briefing by health justice charity Medact warned that Palantir’s software could enable data-driven state abuses of power.
-As of mid-2025, fewer than half of UK health authorities had begun using Palantir’s technology amid community and physician concerns.
+The decision arrives as Palantir faces parallel scrutiny in the United Kingdom over its 330 million pound agreement with the National Health Service.
+A March 12 briefing by health charity Medact warned that Palantir’s software could enable data-driven abuses of power, and fewer than half of UK health authorities had adopted the technology as of mid-2025.
+Campaign organizers say the New York decision strengthens their case against the NHS contract.
+Palantir has not publicly commented on the non-renewal.

 Share